ihr-it-projekt/DayZModsInfo/RevivePlayer/Readme.md

-    "minTimeBeforeHospital": 180, // Min time in seconds before the player can be revived in the hospital "minTimeBeforeKillButton": 5, // Min time in seconds before player can use the kill/suiccied button "enableHospital": 1, // 0 = No hospital revive, 1 = Hospital revive is enabled "priceForReviveInHospital": 100, // Price for revive in hospital -1 = no price for revive 100 = 100 $ for revive "reviveHospital": { // If a player will be revived in the hospital "maxWounds": 0, // Max wounds the player get when revived
+    "minTimeBeforeHospital": 180, // Min time in seconds before the player can be revived in the hospital "minTimeBeforeKillButton": 5, // Min time in seconds before player can use the kill/suiccied button "enableHospital": 1, // 0 = No hospital revive, 1 = Hospital revive is enabled "destroyDefibrillatorAfterUsage": 0, // 0 = Defibrillator will not be destroyed after usage, 1 = Defibrillator will be destroyed after usage
+    "priceForReviveInHospital": 100, // Price for revive in hospital -1 = no price for revive 100 = 100 $ for revive
+    "reviveHospital": { // If a player will be revived in the hospital "maxWounds": 0, // Max wounds the player get when revived